 U.S. National Kubb Championship – Eau Claire is the official “Kubb Capital of North America.”
 The city hosts the annual U.S. National Kubb Championships, drawing upwards of 125 teams from all over the country.
 Come watch the best of the best and learn to “kubb” yourself!

-Metropolis Resort – Make a weekend of it and stay at Metropolis Resort with indoor waterpark, trampoline park and go-kart track.
+Metropolis Resort – Make a weekend of it and stay at Metropolis Resort with an indoor waterpark, trampoline park, and go-kart track.

 In addition to the awesome Dinosaur Museum, Kenosha has a fabulous Public Museum (free/donation) and Civil War Museum, all of which are downtown.